nxtbn-com/nxtbn-docs/source/multi-currency.rst

    This approach handles conversion at the client level but is less secure and prone to inconsistencies due to fluctuating exchange rates.

 2. **Backend Currency Conversion with Plugins** (Recommended):
    This method involves server-side currency conversion, using various plugins for flexibility and accuracy.

-We recommend starting with our `Free Currency API plugin <https://github.com/nxtbn-com/freecurrencyapi>`_, though other APIs can also be integrated as needed.
+   We added example currency plugin here, please read readme.md file of this repo: https://github.com/nxtbn-com/freecurrencyapi (We are not affiliated with this freecurrencyapi provider, it is just an example plugin to show how to integrate currency conversion plugin with nxtbn.
+You can use any other plugin as well.)

 Setup and Configuration
 -----------------------